sicchio/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 ---

-# End of Semester Deliverables MUST CONTAIN THE FOLLOWING 7 ITEMS
+# End of Semester Deliverables MUST CONTAIN THE FOLLOWING 6 ITEMS

 ## EXIT INTERVIEW SURVEY
+Forthcoming.

 ## PROJECT DOCUMENT PDF
 This should be compiled using **Adobe InDesign**.